 There’s an awful lot involved with running a successful design business beyond designing.
 If you try to do it all it could lead to burnout and then where will you be?

 Where can I find a virtual assistant?

 The easiest thing to do is hire friends and family, but that could potentially lead to problems.
 You'd be better off paying someone else.
-Look for people to hire on.

 And don’t forget, hiring a virtual assistant is tax deductable.